ReadabilityHoldings/readability-blog/README.md

 ## Building
 When making changes to anything in the `/src` directory, you will need to build the site to see the changes take effect.
 To do so run `jekyll build`.
-If you are making a number of changes it's best to open a new terminall window and run build with the watch option `jekyll build -w`.
+If you are making a number of changes it's best to open a new terminal window and run build with the watch option `jekyll build -w`.

+## Comments
+Comments are handled through [Disqus](http://disqus.com/).
+Admin account creds are located in the Readability creds file.